hashicorp/vault/website/source/docs/platform/k8s/injector/installation.html.md

 sidebar_current: "docs-platform-k8s-injector-installation"
 sidebar_title: "Installation"
 description: |-
-  The Vault Agent Sidecar Injector can be installed in two ways: using Vault Helm or manually.
+  The Vault Agent Sidecar Injector can be installed using Vault Helm.
 ---

 # Installing the Agent Injector